Ahmed-Ali/Cucumberish/README.md

 It can happen because of a mistake in your regex string, or maybe an additional unwated space has been added to either the definision of the step or the step it self.
 A good place to put a breakpoint and see what is going on is in Cucumberish/Core/Managers/CCIStepsManagers.m in the method findDefinitionForStep:amongDefinitions:

-#### My test case failed, but when I click on the failed case in test navigator it does not open the file where the error occured.
+#### My test case failed, but when I click on the failed case in Xcode test navigator it does not open the file where the failure occured.
 So far this happens for two reasons: